Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 According to the Bureau of Labor Statistics, dental hygienists earn, on average, about $78,000 gross annually.
 Let’s average that to $6,500 monthly.

-What if you were disabled for 2 years (24 months)?
+What if you were disabled for two years (24 months)?
 What would happen financially?

 Well, you would lose $156,000 of gross wages over that 2-year period (24 X $6,500).

-Where would that money come from to pay $156,000 over those 2 years?
+Where would that money come from to pay $156,000 over those two years?

 This is why I asked all those questions at the beginning of the article.
 In order to replace $156,000, would your spouse have to work more?
 If so, what gives?
 (The kids, the house…something has to.)

-Now, disability insurance isn’t designed to replace all of your gross salary.
+Now, disability insurance isn’t designed to replace all of your annual income.
 It’ll replace about 60% of it.
 Why?
 For one thing, you aren’t paying tax on that disability benefit.

-So, disability insurance will help pay for the mortgage, groceries, etc. However, what people don’t realize is that it has a huge, positive impact on protecting your wealth.
+We know that disability insurance will help pay the bills if you are sick or hurt and can’t work.
+However, people don’t realize that it has a huge, positive impact on protecting your wealth.

 Why?